-Cooked in 6 minutes, this Scallops Recipe is the perfect quick dinner.
+Cooked in 6 minutes, this quick and easy Scallops Recipe is the perfect dinner.
 Easy enough for a weeknight meal but fancy enough for entertaining guests!
-Make this healthy scallop recipe with just 7 simple ingredients.
+Make this delicious scallop recipe with just 7 simple ingredients.

 How Do Scallops Taste?

-Sea scallops have a sweet and delicate flavour to them and tastes almost like a cross between lobster and crab meat.
-They have a creamy texture and they take on flavours very well so you don’t need too much garlic and butter to give it a strong garlic butter flavour.
+Sea scallops have a sweet and delicate flavour to them and taste almost like a cross between lobster and crab meat.
+Scallops easily absorb flavors, so you don’t need a lot of garlic and butter to make them taste like garlic butter.
+They are smooth in texture.

 How Do You Pick Them?

-Scallops are pretty easy to find at most grocery stores both in the fresh fish counter or the frozen section.
-For this scallops recipe, you’ll want large fresh scallops instead of the smaller bay scallops as the cook time will be different.
-If you cannot find fresh scallops, frozen works as well.
-You’ll also want to buy dry instead of wet scallops.
+Scallops are pretty easy to find at most grocery stores, both in the fresh fish counter and the frozen section.
+For this scallops recipe, you’ll want large fresh scallops instead of the smaller bay scallops, as the cook time will be different.
+If you cannot find fresh scallops, frozen ones work just as well.

 Ingredients to Make this Scallops Recipe

-- Lemon juice — really helps brighten up the flavour of the garlic butter scallops so don’t skip it.
-Fresh lemon juice is best.
-If you prefer you can replace lemon juice for white wine.
+• Fresh lemon juice — really helps brighten up the flavor of the garlic butter scallops, so don’t skip it.

 Instructions to make scallops recipe